belgio99/dsm7-dvb-drivers/README.md

 # Synology DSM 7 - Compiling DVB Linux Kernel Modules

-I'm writing this since it could be helpful to everyone trying to make DVB kernel modules for common USB DVB work on DSM 7 and above.
+I'm writing this since it could be helpful to everyone trying to make common USB DVB work on Synology DSM 7 and above.

 Some specs: